notonthehighstreet/toga/README.md

 Run all the Tests `npm test`

-Run the tests and watch for changes `npm test -- --watch=true`
+Run the tests and watch for changes `npm test -- --watch`